ambrwlsn/website/src/blog/making-the-time-to-review-pull-requests.md/index.md

 - [Summary](#summary)

 ## My Code Review Story

-Code review is super important.
-At times I have worried that I've spent too long reviewing and not enough time working fast and breaking things.
-Today I was reminded that time spent on code review is worth it's weight in gold.

 I was invited to a 1 on 1 meeting with a colleague who had offered to review my code in a pull request on GitHub.
 She wanted to discuss the three questions I'd left on my pull request.